 Is this your first time sorting out insurance?
 This section won’t really apply to you, as you won’t have a driving history for insurers to look at.

 If, however, you’ve been driving for a while, your driving and claims history will have a big impact on your premiums.
 If you’ve had to make a claim in the past due to an accident or your car being stolen/vandalised, then you’ll be less likely to get a cheap insurance deal.
+Similarly, if you’ve committed driving offences in the past, you’ll also be looking at higher premiums.
+Some insurers even increase premiums if you’ve attended a speed awareness course.
 On the other hand, if you haven’t made any claims for more than a year, you’ll have accumulated a nice No Claims Bonus.

 ⑦ Policy type